ixui/docgen/README.md

 ## Support

-For issues and feature requests, please use the [GitHub Issues](https://github.com/your-company/docgen/issues) page.
+For issues and feature requests, please use the [GitHub Issues](https://github.com/ixui/docgen/issues) page.

-## Internal Usage
+## Contributing

-This package is intended for internal company use only.
-Access is restricted to authorized personnel with appropriate GitHub permissions.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request